Sir Benjamin Tichborne, 1st Baronet

+Biography

 Tichborne was the son of Nicholas Tichborne, of Tichborne, Hampshire and his second wife Elizabeth Rythe, sister of James Rythe.
 He was Sheriff of Hampshire from 1579 to 1580.

 In 1588, he was elected Member of Parliament for Petersfield.
 He was elected MP for Hampshire in 1593.
 He was knighted by Queen Elizabeth at Tichborne when she was on her way to Basing in 1601.

 He was Sheriff of Hampshire again from 1602 to 1603 in which capacity he proclaimed the accession of James I in March 1603 at Winchester.

 He was Gentleman of the Privy Chamber to King James, who visited Tichborne on several occasions, and gave him the Castle of Winchester in fee farm.
 He was created baronet on 8 March 1621.
-Tichborne died on 6 September 1621, in his 80s, and was buried at Tichborne, Hampshire.
+Tichborne died on 6 September 1621, and was buried at Tichborne, Hampshire.

 Tichborne married firstly to a Miss Shelley, of Mapledurham, Oxfordshire.
 She died without issue.
 He married, secondly, by licence dated 17 May 1571, Amphillis Weston, daughter of Richard Weston, of Skreens, Essex.

+Issue

 Sir Benjamin had four sons and at least three daughters by his second marriage: